You are Welcome Here

 Defibrillator

-A defibrillator is available in St Giles Church during services.
-A second defibrillator is available outside the Empire Hall in the village.
+A defibrillator is available outside the Empire Hall in the village.
 Access code is on the Hall notice board.

 Remember to call 999 first.